kacpertopol/myblog/blog_gen_light.md

-The <a id = "NCE" href = https://kacpertopol.github.io/myblog/2021-01-16_gen_light.html>previous post</a> from this series hided that a powerful implementation of infinite matrices can easily be obtained in the *Wolfram Language*.
+The <a id = "NCE" href = https://kacpertopol.github.io/myblog/2021-01-16_gen_light.html>previous post</a>
+from this series hinted that a powerful implementation of infinite matrices can easily be obtained in the *Wolfram Language*.
 Here we will begin
 building this code starting with the definition of the infinite matrix type: